Tatjana Tchumatchenko: Career

 In 2013, Tchumatchenko became an Independent Research Group Leader at the Max Planck Institute for Brain Research (Germany).
+Starting in November 2020, she served as a professor of computational neuroscience of behavior at the University of Bonn’s School of Medicine.
+Since October 2021, she has been a professor and deputy director at the Institute of Physiological Chemistry at the University Medical Center of the University of Mainz, as well as a research group leader at the University Hospital of Bonn.

 Her group „Theory of neural dynamics” focuses on the computational modelling and mathematical analysis of single neurons, neuronal populations, and recurrent networks.
 The Tchumatchenko group employs mathematical tools and computer simulations to investigate how single neurons and populations respond to their synaptic inputs, and how they interact to give rise to functioning neuronal circuits.